Recent Posts (page 1 / 65)

 Come to think of it, that’s good advice not just for software development, but for life in general.

-1. Just and But as modifiers and the difference between them are a whole separate topic for another day. ↩︎
+1. Just and But as modifiers, the difference between them, and how different people use them is a whole separate topic for another day. ↩︎

 by Leon Rosenshein